s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 In functional languages like Haskell we only express computations in this matter by
-composition of functions (recursion is also in essence a composition of a function with itself).
+composition of functions (recursion in essence is also just a composition of a function with itself).
 Because of this and since we can not change the state of any associated variables,
 we generally also do not have to worry
-about the order of execution in functional programs.
+about the order of execution in functional programs and let the compiler decide how
+to resolve the recursive formula.
 In general, we can say that in functional programming we primarily focus on what
 information is required and by which transformations to compute it
 instead of how we perform them and how we track the changes in state